ehabarman/Competitive-Programming-Tutorial/src/Algorithms/Mathmatics/factorial/README.md

 # This Package contains algorithms related to calculating factorial

 ------

+## 1) Factorial
-	1- calculate factorial in a more effecient way than usual nainve method [ calculateFactorial ]
+	- calculate factorial in a more efficient way than usual naive method [ calculateFactorial ]